 2018 Axe Avenge Recommendations

 In our eyes, the 2018 Axe Avenge is a recommendable bat for the right type of hitter.
 Its price might keep more than a few from trying it.
-It is, after all, the most expensive bat Axe makes and that falls right in line with other high end two piece composite bats on the market today.
-Here are some general characteristics of players that may, or may not, appreciate the 2018 Axe Avenge.
+It is, after all, the most expensive bat Axe makes, yet it falls right in line with other high end two piece composite bats on the market today.
+Here are some general characteristics of players who may, or may not, appreciate the 2018 Axe Avenge.

 - Want Top Shelf Performance